-Leaders Want More than They're Getting (5 types)-This category includes personalized learning experiences, coaching from external mentors, on-demand learning, social networking, and mobile device-based learning.
+Leaders Want More than They're Getting (5 types)- This category includes coaching from external mentors, long-term developmental assignments, personalized, on-demand, and mobile device-based.
 It spotlights leaders' thirst for external perspectives on their challenges-many of which aren't unique to their own company-as well as immersive development and personalized "anytime, anywhere" learning.

-Leaders Get More than They're Wanting (7)- Methods include short-term development assignments, coaching from the current manager, micro-learning, coaching from peers, self-study, books/articles, and coaching from employees.
+Leaders Get More than They're Wanting (4)- Methods include coaching from the current manager, books/articles, self-study, and internally developed learning.
 Surprisingly, many leaders would prefer a bit less manager coaching, perhaps because many managers aren't very good at it.
-Leaders also have reservations about "on-the-job learning" morphing into "on-your-own" learning through self-study and books/articles.
+Leaders also have reservations about "on-the-job learning" morphing into "on-your-own" learning through selfstudy and books/articles.
+This category also reflects the limitations of internally developed content, which might not fully capture the external business context.